NBKRedSpy/QM_AutoLoadGame/README.md

 ![slot loader icon](media/SlotLoader.png)

 # Important!

-This is a temporary version that supports the 0.8.6 beta.
+This is a temporary version that supports the 0.8.6 beta, and not the current game's version.
 The non beta version *must* be uninstalled.
 When the 0.8.6 becomes the main version, this mod will be deleted.